Claude Smith Chair Emeritus of Political Science

 In 1994, Prof. Valelly was a co-recipient of the Mary Parker Follett Award of the APSA Politics and History Section.
 The Follett Award was given in recognition of Valelly's article, "Party, Coercion, and Inclusion: The Two Reconstructions of the South's Electoral Politics," Politics & Society (March 1993).

-His new research - supported by Swarthmore College and the American Council of Learned Societies -- explores the rise and fall of the formal exclusion of and deep inhospitality towards gays and lesbians within the presidency and the executive branch, Congress, and the Supreme Court and the federal courts.
-It covers the era from the Lavender Scare of the early 1950s through the 2011 repeal of "Don't Ask Don't Tell" - and is meant to lead to a book tentatively titled Exile and Return: How The American State Disgraced Gays and Lesbians -- And How They Claimed Their Honor.
+His new research - supported by Swarthmore College, the American Philosophical Society, and the American Council of Learned Societies -- explores the rise and fall of formal and informal barriers to public service by gays and lesbians within the presidency and the executive branch, the armed forces, the foreign service, the national security agencies, Congress, congressional staff, the Supreme Court and its clerks, and the federal courts.
+It covers the era from the Lavender Scare of the early 1950s through the 2011 repeal of "Don't Ask Don't Tell" and its implementation - and will lead to a book tentatively titled Uncle Sam's Closet: LGBT Enfranchisement and the American State.

 In 2004-2005, Prof. Valelly was a Visiting Research Fellow at the Center for the Study of Democratic Politics at the Woodrow School of Public and International Affairs at Princeton University.
 In Spring 1997, he received a research fellowship from the National Endowment for the Humanities.
 His project was selected by the NEH Chairman to form part of a special NEH initiative, the National Conversation on American Pluralism and Identity.
 Prof. Valelly has also held an Andrew W. Mellon Fellowship at the Center for the Study of New England History of the Massachusetts Historical Society (June 1996), a residential research fellowship at the Woodrow Wilson Center of the Smithsonian Institution of Washington, D.C.
 (Summer 1994), and a residential research fellowship at the W.E.B.
 Du Bois Institute for Afro-American Research at Harvard University (Spring 1992).

 Valelly has served on several American Political Science Association (APSA) award committees and on the Executive Committee of the Social Science History Association.
 He co-chaired the Program Committee for the annual meeting in 1998 of the Social Science History Association and co-chaired the Program Committee for the 2006 Annual Meeting of APSA.
 In 2010-2011 he co-chaired the program committee for the Politics and History Organized Section of APSA.
 In 2011-2012, he was the President of the Politics and History Organized Section.
-He is also the APSA delegate to the American Council of Learned Societies.
+He was APSA delegate to the American Council of Learned Societies from 2011 to 2014.

-Rick Valelly is a member of the Faculty Editorial Board of the University of Pennsylvania Press.
-He is also founder and co-editor of a series at the Press, "American Governance: Politics, Policy, and Public Law."
+Rick Valelly founded and is co-editor of a series at the University of Pennsylvania Press, "American Governance: Politics, Policy, and Public Law."
 He served on the Board of Editors for the Journal of Politics from 2007-2009.
 He was the founding editor-in-chief of Oxford Bibliographies in Political Science, an on-line annual.

 More information is available on his website.